OxygenFramework/Oxygen.jl/README.md

 serve(middleware=[Cors(), RateLimiter(), BearerAuth(validate_token)])
 ```

-As a reminder, you can use `RateLimiter` and `BearerAuth` middleware on the router and route level to have more fine grained limits and rates on select endpoints / resources.
+As a reminder, you can use `RateLimiter` and `BearerAuth` middleware on the router and route level to have more fine grained limits and rates on specific endpoints / resources.

 **Example:**